JulienRemy/PSyclone/doc/autodiff/user_guide/implementation.rst

 examining the transformed statements and routines in reverse-mode.

-Basic simplification and substitution rules can be applied as an optional postprocessing step to shorten the transformed code and increase its readability.
+Basic simplification and substitution rules can be applied as an optional postprocessing step to shorten the transformed code and improve its readability.

 :ref:`Reverse-mode transformations<reverse_mode>` store overwritten values